 As soon as you set a target, people will try their best to meet that target.
 Most people want to please their managers and they respect them enough not to question their motivations for setting specific targets.
 Often, it looks like the right measure when looking at a part in isolation, however, when looking at the whole it becomes clear that you’re measuring the wrong thing.

-The perfect example of this false sense of productivity improvement by measuring the wrong thing is often observed in call centers.
+The perfect example of this false sense of productivity improvement by measuring the wrong thing is often observed in call centres.
 Productivity is usually measured by decreasing the duration of each support call and increasing the number of calls handled by each support call agent.
 The more calls and the shorter the duration of each call, the better the efficiency.
 Or is it?

-By its very nature, a call center is designed to handle non-standard calls.
+By its very nature, a call centre is designed to handle non-standard calls.
 Those calls that are outliers.
 The corner cases.
 The use cases used by only a select few and very unlikely users.
 If it was possible to answer the questions easily and quickly, chances are it could have been included as a software change in the next release.
-If it could be automated to be handled by a chat-bot, there would be no reason for a customer to need to phone a call center in the first place.
+If it could be automated to be handled by a chat-bot, there would be no reason for a customer to need to phone a call centre in the first place.

-Call-centers are intended to deal with corner cases.
+Call-centres are intended to deal with corner cases.
 Their goal should be to improve the customer experience by providing information that is not available in the system.
 It is supposed to be a listening tool to find out what the customers need in order to deliver better quality products.
 A barometer to measure the external environment.

 By measuring the number of calls handled per day, or the duration of each call, ultimately you are saying that it is acceptable to build bad software (or products).

 Rather than compromising the quality by reducing the time spent on each support call, the goal should be to deliver value (or quality) by balancing time, cost and scope to meet the sole objective of meeting customer expectations, which is what quality essentially is about.